Feiyang/Feiyang.github.io/_pages/about.md

 * CCF BDCI 2018 competition on personalized telecom package recommendation, **\#1** / 2546, 2018.

 Some awards in my graduate and undergraduate school:
+* XiaPeisu Scholarship, 2021 (the top award in ICT, CAS, only two people get the award every year).
 * National Scholarship, 2019.
-* LvDe Scholarship (one of the top scholarships in ICT, CAS), 2019.
+* LvDe Scholarship (one of the top awards in ICT, CAS), 2019.
 * First-class Scholarship of ICT, CAS, 2017.
 * Excellent Undergraduate Thesis of USTC, 2016.
 * Outstanding Graduate of USTC, 2016.